thorin/redmine_ldap_sync/README.md

 This plugin is released under the GPL v3 license.
 See LICENSE for more information.

+---
+1. For details about dynamic groups see [OpenLDAP Overlays - Dynamic Lists][overlays-dynlist] or [slapo-dynlist(5) - Linux man page][slapo-dynlist].
-[^dyngroups-cache]: Due to the expensive way of search dynamic groups members, the relationship between dynamic groups and users is cached.
+2. Due to the expensive way of search dynamic groups members, the relationship between dynamic groups and users is cached.
 When running the rake task this cache will be refreshed.
-[^dyngroups-ref]: For details about dynamic groups see [OpenLDAP Overlays - Dynamic Lists][overlays-dynlist] or [slapo-dynlist(5) - Linux man page][slapo-dynlist].

 [uacf]: http://support.microsoft.com/kb/305144
 [overlays-dynlist]: http://www.openldap.org/doc/admin24/overlays.html#Dynamic%20Lists